ChiragB254/Py-torch/README.md

-## A guide to kick start your deep learning journey with Pytorcgh
+## A guide to kick start your deep learning journey with Pytorch